 A key aspect of the levelling-up agenda is the need to ensure that workers and communities dependent on high-carbon industries - including aviation, arms, and oil and gas - don't lose out in the transition to zero carbon.
-The UK needs a just transition strategy, with accompanying investment, setting out how this will be done and who will be responsible.
+The UK needs a just transition strategy, with accompanying investment, setting out how this we will move away from high-carbon industries while providing new skills and jobs to the people they employ.